adefelic/cetus/planning/game-design.md

 new planning doc for short, dark, coastal drpg. roguelike elements, soulslike structure
 	- roguelike because you play in short bursts and it makes experimentation more easy

+	are we the minotaur
+	do labyrinths have a center or an exit

+	- i don't think i even want a super compelling gameplay experience
+	- i just want there to be enough variability to make it interesting
+	- weapons do damage types but fuckin a, damage is damage. damage types are more for flavor than for puzzles.
+	- maybe this is what the past is largely for. you need to deliver things to the past so that they are both put away and not forgotten.

+	maybe you find equipment and use it long enough to put it back. maybe you are cleaning up
+		bad ending - you get to the exit good ending - you put everything back where it belongs. repair. you can leave when you like but there are just more mazes out there
+			- you can take a little bit. you can't destroy yourself.
+			- kf4 is a game of repair. you ae putting the idol back.
+			- you have to do some violence. we are in the shit. we have to eat plastic.
+			- maybe you need to return weapons

 ## PREMISE
 - it is hard to balance between nature and technology. technology can produce comfort but it also destroys you
 	- this isn't an interesting premise, it doesn't choose a side